qlawmarq/resume/Curriculum vitae_English.md

 As Full-stack Web Developers, I was involved in the development of new functions.

+- Added various features for data output in Pdf, etc.
 - Conversion of jQuey to Vue.js for some features
 - Application technology
     - Laravel